Exploring Dental Implant Alternatives: Which Option Is Best for You?

 Pros:

-• May need adjustments as the gums and bone shift over time
+Changes may be needed as the gums and bone move over time.

 6. Full Dentures